nagaumamahesh/20501A05D1-Main/README.md

 1. Navigate to the `frontend` directory: cd frontend
 2. Install the required dependencies: npm install
-3. Initiating the client: nom run dev
+3. Initiating the client: npm run dev